Robh96/Evopt/README.md

     └── results.csv
 ```

-*   `base_directory`: This is the base directory where the optimisation runs are stored.
+*   `base_directory`: This is the base directory where the optimization runs are stored.
 If not specified, it defaults to the current working directory.
-*   `evolve_{dir_id}`: Each optimisation run gets its own directory named `evolve_{dir_id}`, where `dir_id` is a unique integer.
+*   `evolve_{dir_id}`: Each optimization run gets its own directory named `evolve_{dir_id}`, where `dir_id` is a unique integer.
-*   `epochs`: This directory contains subdirectories for each epoch of the optimisation.
+*   `epochs`: This directory contains subdirectories for each epoch of the optimization.
 *   `epoch####`: Each epoch directory contains subdirectories for each solution evaluated in that epoch.
 Epoch folders are only produced if solution files contain files.
 *   `solution####`: Each solution directory can contain files generated by the evaluator function for that specific solution.
 Solution folders are only produced if files are created during an evaluation.
-*   `checkpoints`: This directory stores checkpoint files, allowing you to resume interrupted optimisation runs.
+*   `checkpoints`: This directory stores checkpoint files, allowing you to resume interrupted optimization runs.
-*   `logs`: This directory contains the log file (`logfile.log`) which captures the output of the optimisation process.
+*   `logs`: This directory contains the log file (`logfile.log`) which captures the output of the optimization process.
 *   `epochs.csv`: This file contains summary statistics for each epoch, such as mean error, parameter values, and sigma values.
-*   `results.csv`: This file contains the results for each solution evaluated during the optimisation, including parameter values and the corresponding error.
+*   `results.csv`: This file contains the results for each solution evaluated during the optimization, including parameter values and the corresponding error.

-## Keywords for `optimise()` Function
+## Keywords for `optimize()` Function

-The `evopt.optimise()` function takes several keyword arguments to control the optimisation process:
+The `evopt.optimize()` function takes several keyword arguments to control the optimization process:

-*   `params (dict)`: A dictionary defining the parameters to optimise.
+*   `params (dict)`: A dictionary defining the parameters to optimize.
 Keys are parameter names, and values are tuples of `(min, max)` bounds.
 *   `evaluator (Callable)`: A callable (usually a function) that evaluates the parameters and returns an error value.
-This function is the core of your optimisation problem.
+This function is the core of your optimization problem.
-*   `optimiser (str, optional)`: The optimisation algorithm to use.
+*   `optimizer (str, optional)`: The optimization algorithm to use.
 Currently, only 'cmaes' (Covariance Matrix Adaptation Evolution Strategy) is supported.
 Defaults to `'cmaes'`.
-*   `base_dir (str, optional)`: The base directory where the optimisation results (checkpoints, logs, CSV files) will be stored.
+*   `base_dir (str, optional)`: The base directory where the optimization results (checkpoints, logs, CSV files) will be stored.
 If not specified, it defaults to the current working directory.
-*   `dir_id (int, optional)`: A specific directory ID for the optimisation run.
+*   `dir_id (int, optional)`: A specific directory ID for the optimization run.
 If provided, the results will be stored in base_dir/evolve_{dir_id}.
 If not provided, a new unique ID will be generated automatically.
 *   `sigma_threshold (float, optional)`: The threshold for the sigma values (step size) of the CMA-ES algorithm.
-The optimisation will terminate when all sigma values are below this threshold, indicating convergence.
+The optimization will terminate when all sigma values are below this threshold, indicating convergence.
 Defaults to `0.1`.
 *   `batch_size (int, optional)`: The number of solutions to evaluate in each epoch (generation) of the CMA-ES algorithm.
-A larger batch size can speed up the optimisation but may require more computational resources.
+A larger batch size can speed up the optimization but may require more computational resources.
 Defaults to `16`.
 *   `start_epoch (int, optional)`: The epoch number to start from.
-This is useful for resuming an interrupted optimisation run from a checkpoint.
+This is useful for resuming an interrupted optimization run from a checkpoint.
 Defaults to `None`.
-*   `verbose (bool, optional)`: Whether to print detailed information about the optimisation process to the console.
-If `True`, the optimisation will print information about each epoch and solution.
+*   `verbose (bool, optional)`: Whether to print detailed information about the optimization process to the console.
+If `True`, the optimization will print information about each epoch and solution.
 Defaults to `True`.
-*   `num_epochs (int, optional)`: The maximum number of epochs to run the optimisation for.
-If specified, the optimisation will terminate after this number of epochs, even if the convergence criteria (`sigma_threshold`) has not been met.
-If None, the optimisation will run until the convergence criteria is met.
+*   `num_epochs (int, optional)`: The maximum number of epochs to run the optimization for.
+If specified, the optimization will terminate after this number of epochs, even if the convergence criteria (`sigma_threshold`) has not been met.
+If None, the optimization will run until the convergence criteria is met.
 Defaults to `None`.
 *   `max_workers (int, optional)`: The number of multi-processing workers to operate concurrently.
 Defaults to 1.
 Each worker operates on a different processor.
 *   `rand_seed (int, optional)`: Specify the deterministic seed.
 *   `hpc_cores_per_worker (int, optional)`: Number of CPU cores to allocate per HPC worker.